 Worldwide Gross App Revenue – Google Play vs Apple App Store

-One of the biggest deciding factor when it comes to Android vs iOS for businesses is the revenue that each of the avenues is able to generate for the startup.
-As a startup that is about to make an entry in the mobile domain for the first time, it is almost a necessity to base the platform choice on the basis of the potential of revenue they would be able to generate.
+One of the biggest deciding factors when it comes to Android vs iOS for businesses is the revenue that each of the avenues is able to generate for the startup.
+As a startup that is about to make an entry into the mobile domain for the first time, it is almost a necessity to base the platform choice on the basis of the potential revenue they would be able to generate.

-While iOS has over time positioned itself as the platform that businesses head to generate revenue, Android developers are soon catching up with their monetized app.
-But overall, the Play Store will still take up more time to come up to App Store level.
+While iOS has over time positioned itself as the platform that businesses head to generate revenue, Android developers are soon catching up with their monetized apps.
+But overall, the Play Store will still take up more time to come up to the App Store level.

 Android vs iOS: User Retention

-For an entrepreneur struggling to find the answer to iOS vs Android for the startup as yours, it is very important to maintain a good user retention number as it will be the only sign to judge whether or not your app is performing good and is liked by the millions of users across the world.
+For an entrepreneur struggling to find the answer to iOS vs Android for a startup like yours, it is very important to maintain a good user retention number as it will be the only sign to judge whether or not your app is performing good and is liked by the millions of users across the world.

-There are a number of factors which contribute to soaring app uninstall rate.
+There are a number of factors that contribute to the soaring app uninstall rate.
 Reasons which mostly revolve around the kind of experience you are able to offer through your mobile app.